mboleary/arsmachina.net/README.md

 ## Other directories

-Most of the directories and files are pretty self-explainatory, but are listed here nonetheless.
+Most of the directories and files are pretty self-explanatory, but are listed here nonetheless.

 - `content` - This holds the content for the website